 The Winnipeg reveal event was presided over by Joel Lightbound, Parliamentary Secretary to the Minister of Finance, Terry Duguid, Parliamentary Secretary to the Minister of Status of Women and Filipe Dinis, the Bank of Canada's Chief Operating Officer.
 Special guests invited to participate in the reveal included Manitoba's Minister responsible for the Status of Women Rochelle Squires, Winnipeg Mayor Brian Bowman and Nadia Thompson, Chairperson of Winnipeg's Black History Month Committee.

-For more information on the visual elements and security features on the new $10 bank note, including some 360-degree views inside the CMHR, visit the Bank of Canada's website.
-Conceptual images of the new note can be downloaded from Flickr.
+For more information on the visual elements and security features on the new $10 bank note, including some 360-degree views inside the CMHR, visit the Bank of Canada's website - will open in a new tab.
+Conceptual images of the new note can be downloaded from Flickr - will open in a new tab.
 Photos of today's event at the CMHR are available upon request.